quddus-larik/Nitroxes.ai/README.md

 **Run Server(Back-end) >**
 `npm start`

-### Note: It is not Deployed For Live Preview! to avoid Error due to Express Server
+### Note: It is not Deployed For Live Preview! un deployed express server